NeoHeart Europe 2026

 Who should attend?

-Neonatologists, Paediatric cardiologists, Cardiac intensivists, Neonatal cardiac surgeons, Nurses, Allied Health Professionals, and hospital administrators.
+Neonatologists, Paediatric cardiologists, Paediatric intensivists, Cardiac intensivists, Neonatal cardiac surgeons, Nurses, Allied Health Professionals, and hospital administrators.

 Programme

-The programme will be shared in early 2026.
+The programme will be shared in early spring 2026.

 - Wednesday 8 July: Pre-conference day (interactive workshops)